lexigon/trial/README.md

 Assets.txt : portfolio construction for each of 12 months during 2016-02::2017-02.
-Functions that are used in classification process (e.g. sreturns, teed, teed1, getSymbols1, etc.) are not given here.
+Functions that are used in classification process (e.g. sreturns, treed, treed1, getSymbols1, etc.) are not given here.
 Portfolio is chosen every month using rpart.

 Execution.txt : implementation of the trading strategy for the chosen assets during 2016-02::2017-02.